elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-09-cs2107-lecture-7-secure-channel-tls-ssl-and-misc-cyrptographic-topics.md

 ## SKC Bashed Challenge response
 Suppose Alice and Bob have a shared secret key k, and both of them agree on an encryption scheme say AES

-1. ALice sends Bob a hello message
+1. Alice sends Bob a hello message
 2. (Challenge) Bob randomly picks m and send to Alice: y = Ek(m)
 3. (Response) ALice decrypt y to get m and then sends m to Bob